1

 How much do nuclear police officer jobs pay per year?

 To become a nuclear security officer, candidates typically need a high school diploma or equivalent, pass background checks and drug screenings, and complete specialized training in nuclear security protocols.
-Certification from agencies such as the Nuclear Regulatory Commission (NRC) or equivalent is often required, along with physical fitness and security clearance eligibility.
+Certification from relevant agencies and physical fitness are also often required, along with a security clearance due to the sensitive nature of the work.

 What are Nuclear Police Officers?